 Well, I don’t wear green nail polish anymore — ever — but I do still really like green.

 Mint is a soft shade of green that has a sort of dreamy look to it, as opposed to a more bold and bright look.
 If you’re looking to add it into your Christmas decor, check out these six pretty and unique ornaments I found.

 Wow, what a beautiful ornament this is!
-Inside is a glass snowman with hearts and a red scarf.
+Inside the frosted mint green shell is a glass snowman with hearts and a red scarf.
 It has LED lights that change colors, cycling from red to green to blue.
 The lights can be turned off at any time with an on/off switch.

 This would look gorgeous hanging from your Christmas tree, but it’s such a delicate and unique ornament that it would also look lovely as a decoration on your fireplace mantel, window sill, or bookshelf.
 In fact, they come with special “feet” so you can easily do that without having to worry about the ornament rolling away!